campus-edu/Math125/README.md

 these are my missing assignments.

-life got it the way for a min.
+life got in the way for a min.

+survive capitalism type shii.

 design not final, but retro